Trazodone: Elimination

 The elimination of trazodone is biphasic: the first phase's half-life (distribution) is 3 to 6 hours, and the following phase's half-life (elimination) is 4.1 to 14.6 hours.
 The elimination half-life of extended-release trazodone is 9.1 to 13.2 hours.
 The elimination half-life of mCPP is 2.6 to 16.0 hours and is longer than that of trazodone.
 Metabolites are conjugated to gluconic acid or glutathione and around 70 to 75% of 14C-labelled trazodone was found to be excreted in the urine within 72 hours.
 The remaining drug and its metabolites are excreted in the faeces via biliary elimination.
 Less than 1% of the drug is excreted in its unchanged form.
 After an oral dose of trazodone, it was found to be excreted 20% in the urine as TPA and conjugates, 9% as the dihydrodiol metabolite, and less than 1% as unconjugated mCPP. mCPP is glucuronidated and sulfated similarly to other trazodone metabolites.

 Chemistry

-Trazodone is a triazolopyridine derivative and a phenylpiperazine that is structurally related to nefazodone and etoperidone, each of which are derivatives of it.
-Flibanserin is an analogue of trazodone.
+Trazodone is a triazolopyridine derivative and a phenylpiperazine that is structurally related to nefazodone and etoperidone, each of which is a derivative of it.